eminboghos/portfolio/PredictionMarketBots/polymarket-mm/optimizations.md

 Most markets don't change between cycles.
 Rather than recomputing and resubmitting quotes for all 2,000 markets every cycle, the bot tracks the last-seen best bid and ask for each market and only acts on markets where something has changed.

-In practice, only a small fraction of markets move in any 30-second window so the effective work per cycle is much less than 2,000 markets.
+In practice, only a small fraction of markets move in any 60 second window so the effective work per cycle is much less than 2,000 markets.

 ### Deferred cancellation